 Any renewal must be done before the expiration of the current insurance.
 In other words, there should be no gap in the coverage.
 Moreover, please note that most travel medical insurance plans are single trip plans (multi-trip plans are annual plans that can't be renewed anyway and limit the number of days per trip).
 Once the person has returned to the home country, the insurance ends.

 Therefore, if she returned home in 2015 and she is visiting again in 2017, you will have to purchase the new insurance again, with all new terms and conditions.
-You can log into MyAccount and easily repurchase.
+You can log into MyAccount and easily repurchase the same plan.
 All the relevant information will already be filled in for you.
-Of course, make sure to double check that information and confirm that nothing has changed.
+Of course, make sure to double check that the information is correct and confirm that nothing has changed.
 You just have to provide new travel dates and the credit card information, as we don't store that for your safety.
 Alternatively, you can call us.

 When I bought the insurance, I was told that I can extend the insurance at any time before it expires.
 I am in California and it is 11:50 PM Pacific Time right now.
 I am trying to the extend the insurance and it says that it has already expired.
 Is this an error?

 No, it is not an error.
-Most travel medical insurance plans start and end according to the U.S. Eastern time and it is already past the midnight on the East Coast (2:50 AM the next day) in this case.
+Most travel medical insurance plans start and end according to U.S. Eastern time and it is already past midnight on the East Coast (2:50 AM the next day) in this case.
 Travel medical insurance plans are for those who travel and they can be located at any place at any given time.
-Therefore, the insurance can not start and end depending upon where you are located at any given time.
+Therefore, the insurance cannot start and end depending upon where you are located at any given time.

 You receive enough renewal notices in the email.
 We recommend that you not wait till the last moment.
 Unfortunately, you will have to make a new purchase and all the terms and conditions will start all over again.